-In FY21, the Emergency Response Program spent \$10,100 responding to a single emergency incident.
+In FY22, the Emergency Response Program expended \$24,503.74 responding to a single emergency incident.
 The Emergency Response Program typically seeks reimbursement from the National Pollution Funds Center and/or the responsible parties.
-In FY21, nothing was recovered, but a claim for the single incident remains pending.
+In FY22, no amount was recovered, but a claim for the single incident remains pending.
 The amount of reimbursement varies from year to year depending on the number and types of incidents that occur.
 All reimbursements are returned to the USF.